Smilevo

-Geography

-The village is situated in the southernmost part of Demir Hisar municipality on the foothills of Bigla mountain on 880 m above sea level on an area of 16.4 square kilometres, 1,400 ha of which are forests, 113 ha are pastures and 104 ha are cultivated area.

-It is 10 km from the Demir Hisar — Bitola road.

 History

 The village was the venue of the IMRO's Smilevo Congress of 1903, at which the decision for uprising against the Ottoman rule in Macedonia was taken by the most prominent members of IMRO.

 IMRO's revolutionaries rose up on August 2, 1903, which was marked as the beginning of the Ilinden uprising.

-Economy

-Smilevo people are traditionally masons who have worked on constructing houses and other objects in other villages and cities in North Macedonia, former Yugoslavia and abroad.
-In addition to this, many villagers are involved in producing charcoal, agriculture, forestry and other businesses in the surrounding cities and abroad.

 Demographics

-The population of the village is Macedonian.
-In 1961, the number of inhabitants was 1,158, while in 1994, the number decreased to 384 due to migration of the people to the cities.
-It historically has been identified as a Mijak village.
+In the 1467/1468 Ottoman defter, the village had 55 households, 1 widow and 3 bachelors.
+A majority of household heads bore Slavic names, while around a quarter bore Albanian and mixed Slavic-Albanian ones, such as Gin son of Gerg, Gjorgo son of Progon and Millosh son of Gon.

 Sights

 Near the village is one of the most beautiful monasteries in the country dedicated to St. Peter and Paul (Свети Петар и Павле, Sveti Petar i Pavle).
 It has been recently renovated.

 On the hill above the village, there is a memorial park dedicated to Dame Gruev.

 A museum dedicated to the Smilevo congress and the National Liberation Struggle was opened on the 100th anniversary of the Ilinden uprising in 2003.